stacklok/sigstore-the-hard-way/docs/07-certifcate-transparency.md

 > The private key needs a passphrase, remember it as you will need it for `your_passphrase` when we create the `ct.cfg` further down.

 > **Note**
-> You will need the ctfe_public.pem file for the TUF root of cosign, a little later on.
+> You will need the ctfe_public.pem file for the TUF root of cosign, with the sign-container section towards the end

 ### Create a Tree ID